ian-de-vries/Multi-Screen.js/README.md

 - `data-ms-time`: enter and exit animation time in miliseconds, must be a valid integer greater than 0
 - `data-ms-enter-time`: enter animation time in miliseconds, must be a valid integer greater than 0
 - `data-ms-exit-time`: exit animation time in miliseconds, must be a valid integer greater than 0
-- `data-ms-distance`: horizontal and vertical distance between the edge of the entering and exiting screens, must be a valid integer (can be negative)
+- `data-ms-distance`: horizontal and vertical starting distance between the edge of the entering and exiting screens, must be a valid integer (can be negative)
-- `data-ms-vertical-distance`: vertical distance between the edge of the entering and exiting screens, must be a valid integer (can be negative)
+- `data-ms-vertical-distance`: vertical starting distance between the edge of the entering and exiting screens, must be a valid integer (can be negative)
-- `data-ms-horizontal-distance`: horizontal distance between the edge of the entering and exiting screens, must be a valid integer (can be negative)
+- `data-ms-horizontal-distance`: horizontal starting distance between the edge of the entering and exiting screens, must be a valid integer (can be negative)
 - `data-ms-delay`: wait for the exit animation to finish before starting the enter animation (synchronous vs. asynchronous), must be `true` or `false`

 ``` html